Dal Lake: Nigeen Lake

 Nigeen Lake, though sometimes referred to as a separate lake, is actually part of Dal, being linked through a causeway which permits only bikers and walkers to enter the lake precincts.
 The causeway carries the water supply pipeline to the Srinagar city in the east.
-The lake is bounded by the Shankaracharya hill (Takht-e-Suleiman) on the south and Hari Parbat on the west and is located at the foot of the Zabarwan hills.
+The lake is bounded by the Shankaracharya Hill (Takht-e-Suleiman) on the south and Hari Parbat on the west and is located at the foot of the Zabarwan Range.
 Willow and poplar trees flank the edges of the lake.